ledisdb/ledisdb/doc/commands.md

 ledisdb use redis protocol called RESP(REdis Serialization Protocol), [here](http://redis.io/topics/protocol).

-ledisdb all commands return RESP fomrat.
-Later I will use int64 refer RESP integer, string refer RESP simple string, bulk string refer RESP bulk string, and array refer RESP arrays.
+ledisdb all commands return RESP fomrat and it will use int64 instead of  RESP integer, string instead of RESP simple string, bulk string instead of RESP bulk string, and array instead of RESP arrays below.

 ## KV